samjulien/blog/_posts/2018-07-12-building-an-audio-player-app-with-ionic-angular-rxjs-and-ngrx.markdown

 ---
 layout: post
-title: "Building Audio Players with Angular, Ionic, RxJS, and NgRx"
+title: "Building An Audio Player App with Ionic, Angular, RxJS, and NgRx"
-description: "In this article, you will learn how to develop modern mobile apps with Angular, Ionic, RxJS and NgRx."
+description: "Learn how to develop modern mobile apps with Angular, Ionic, RxJS and NgRx.
+Follow this tutorial to create a mobile audio player app."
-date: 2018-07-21 08:30
+date: 2018-07-12 08:30
 category: Technical Guide, Mobile, Ionic
 author:
   name: "Indermohan Singh"